The phases of onboarding

 The integration phase

-Checklist for a smooth onboarding process
+Checklist for a Smooth Onboarding Process

 An onboarding checklist helps you to keep track of the onboarding of your new employees and not to forget any important tasks.
 We have created a template for the onboarding checklist for you, which you can use as a basis for onboarding in your company and download here for free.